Get Involved

 • Schedule appointments

-• Maintain reception, waiting area and meeting rooms
+• Maintain general office area, including reception, waiting area. kitchens and meeting rooms

 • Maintain secure and effective client services in a confidential and sensitive environment